How To Pass the KYC Process at Online Gambling Sites

 A thorough KYC process would require players to do one or more of the following depending on the operators’ request.

-• US Driver’s License: The name on the card needs to match the name you used when signing up.
+• US Driver’s License: The card's name must match the name you used when signing up.

 • EEA Member State Identity Card.